xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Machine Learning/Cross-entropy.md

 alias: Cross-entropy Loss, CE Loss
 ---

-It is commonly used to quantify the difference between two [[Probability distribution|probability distributions]] in the [Kullback-Leibler divergence](Kullback-Leibler%20divergence.md).
+It is commonly used to quantify the difference between two [[../Probability/Probability distribution|probability distributions]] in the [Kullback-Leibler divergence](Kullback-Leibler%20divergence.md).
 It is also used in machine learning to estimate the loss/error for categorical [multi-class classification](Multi-Class%20Classification.md).

-The formula for cross-[[impurity functions|entropy]] is:
+The formula for cross-[[Impurity functions|entropy]] is:

 $$\large H(x) = -\sum_{x \in X} p(x)\log q(x)$$